zaproxy/zap-hud/README.md

 Run all tests with:
 `npm run test`

-Test are found in the `test` directory.
+Tests are found in the `test` directory.

 **Linting**
 The HUD uses `xo` as its linter.